-Are you seeing “your connection is not private” error when you try to access your site?
-If yes, this may be troubling as you want your site users to feel secure when using your site – even more so if you have an eCommerce site.
+Are, you experiencing “your connection is not private” error in chrome?
+If yes, this may be troubling as you want your site users to feel secure when using your site – even more so if you have an eCommerce site

 However, there’s no need to panic.
 In this article, we’re going to take you through what this connection error message means, the possible causes, and how to get things working again for a smooth surfing experience.

 - What Your Connection Is Not Private Error means?

-- How “Your connection is not private” error is triggered
+- What causes “Your connection is not private” error

 - Ways to Fix Your Connection Is Not Private Error